caplin/StyleGuide/index.md

 var x = new Array("this", "is", "wrong");
 var y = ["this", "is", "right"];
 ```
-This is because the Array constructor behaves differently when given a single numeric argument to other situations.
+This is because the Array constructor treats its arguments inconsistently.
+A single numeric argument defines the size of the array, while any other kind of argument list provides initial values.

 Short declarations can be on a single line, otherwise start a new line for each item.
 When split over multiple lines, commas go at the end of the line not the beginning.